Who should inspect wire ropes and when?

 What can cause a wire rope to break?

-- Wear on areas in contact with hoist sheaves and drums.
+- Wear on areas that are in contact with hoist sheaves and drums.

 - Corrosion from lack of lubrication and exposure to heat or moisture (e.g., wire rope shows signs of pitting).
 A fibre core rope will dry out and break at temperatures above 120°C (250°F).